 What is Ediscovery Software and How To Choose the Right One

 As ediscovery has evolved and become segmented into different processes and stages, solutions have cropped up to help legal professionals manage ediscovery.
-Ediscovery software allows legal professionals to process, review, tage, and produce electronic documents for any existing or potential.
+Ediscovery software allows legal professionals to process, review, tag, and produce electronic documents for any existing or potential litigation or investigations.

 Choosing the right ediscovery software is often a big investment of both time and money, so it’s best to have a good idea from the start what would work best for your team.